ssgadi/test-dco-impl/README.md

 # test-dco-impl
-Enable dco on a github repo.
+Enable DCO on a github repo.